-The Company has a defined contribution retirement and profit-sharing plan covering employees meeting certain eligibility requirements (generally, one year of employment and 1,000 hours of service).
+The Company has a defined-contribution retirement plan covering employees meeting certain eligibility requirements (generally, one year of employment and 1,000 hours of service).
 Company contributions are based on 5% of eligible participant compensation.
-The retirement and profit-sharing plan Company contributions were approximately \$18.1 million and \$17.1 million for 2021 and 2020, respectively.
+The retirement plan Company contributions were approximately \$23.2 million and \$18.1 million for 2022 and 2021, respectively.

 The Company also has a nonqualified deferred compensation plan, which provides a voluntary pay deferral option enabling eligible participants to contribute a portion of their respective annual base salary and bonus plan payments.
 Compensation is charged to expense in the period earned.
 In order to fund the nonqualified deferred compensation plan's future obligations, the Company has purchased investments held in irrevocable trusts commonly referred to as "Rabbi Trusts."
 As the Company is the owner of the investments and in order to reflect the Company's policy to pay benefits equal to the accumulations, the assets and liabilities are reflected in the consolidated balance sheets.
-At January 1, 2022 and January 2, 2021, assets and liabilities recorded in connection with deferred compensation plan benefits totaled \$23.9 million and \$20.9 million, respectively.
+At December 31, 2022 and January 1, 2022, assets and liabilities recorded in connection with deferred compensation plan benefits totaled \$22.0 million and \$23.9 million, respectively.

 The nonqualified deferred compensation plan also provides the Company's highly compensated employees with a contribution equal to that which would have been allocated to them under the qualified retirement plan were it not for the limitations imposed by Internal Revenue Code Section 401(a)(17) and Section 415 and one-time eligibility limitations due to hire date.
 The Company's contributions to the nonqualified deferred compensation plan are based on 5% of eligible participant compensation.
-Total Company contributions were \$0.2 million and \$0.1 million for 2021 and 2020, respectively.
+Total Company contributions were \$0.3 million and \$0.2 million for 2022 and 2021, respectively.